diabase/HSeriesCuraPlugin/README.md

 # Diabase Engineering H-Series Cura Extension

 ## Functionality
 This is a Python-based post-processing script that can be installed and run with Cura 4.9 and above.
-This extension modifies G-Code that is outputted by cura to allow it to be used by a Diabase Engineering H-Series machine.
+This extension modifies G-Code that is outputted by Cura to allow it to be used by a Diabase Engineering H-Series machine.

 ### Current Functions:
 * Deletes the opening T# commands